Wominjeka

 Keep an eye on our EVENTS & TRAINING and USEFUL LINKS & NEWSLETTERS pages for new information and learning opportunities.

-Eastern Metropolitan Palliative Care Consortium members provide services on the traditional lands and waterways of the Wurundjeri people and we offer our respect to their Elders past, present and emerging.
+Eastern Metropolitan Region Palliative Care Consortium members provide services on the traditional lands and waterways of the Wurundjeri people and we offer our respect to their Elders past, present and emerging.
 We acknowledge all Aboriginal and Torres Strait Islander Communities who live in the Eastern Region.

 Latest Updates